Skip to main content

 3 mentions Positive Neutral Negative

-The game features a solid concept but suffers from significant optimization issues, leading to a subpar performance that detracts from the overall experience.
-Despite these shortcomings, some players remain hopeful due to the potential for modding, which may enhance the game's performance in the future.
+The game features a solid concept but suffers from significant optimization issues, leading to performance problems that detract from the overall experience.
+Despite these shortcomings, some players remain hopeful due to the potential for modding, which may enhance performance in the future.

 • “Normally, a performance like this in any game would make me downvote easily, but the reason why I'm okay with how it panned out is the one little mods folder on the menu screen.”